Projects

 Led by Kadi

-Shopping nostalgic
+Shopping nostalgia

 It's no secret nostalgia sells.
 Researchers know it well; companies know it better, on what we'll buy, why we'll buy them, and even how we'll go through the process step-by-step.
 But, what comes "after" we've spent the money?
 How nostalgic buying would change our lives?
 Can we make it/us healthier in the end?